-Ginger Lemon Tea Cubes
+Ginger Lemon Tea Cubes: Easy and Convenient

 I always have a cup of green tea, followed at some point by a light breakfast.
 By waking up at 5 am, I know that I have a good 2 hours before the rest of the house is awake…which in and of itself is very restorative to me.
 I usually get the dishwasher emptied from the night before and get my day planned.

 But, if I’m perfectly honest, grating fresh ginger and squeezing lemons every morning for my Ginger Lemon Tea is just not something I’m going to regularly do, despite the fact that I know it makes me feel better.

 Enter my Ginger Lemon Tea cubes!
 I’ve been on a cubed food kick for a bit and this was another great candidate for the cubed treatment.
 By having the ingredients in a cube form, all I need to do each morning is pop one in my class of boiling water.